What are the rules for global giveaways in 2024?

 - Are not employees of [Organiser Name] or their affiliates, nor members of their immediate families or households.

 - Entry: To enter, participants must follow the instructions outlined in the contest post on [Social Media Platform].
 Entry requirements may include liking, sharing, following, or tagging friends.
 Entries complete, accurate, or submitted after the deadline will be disqualified.

 - Duration: The giveaway contest starts on [Start Date] and ends on [End Date] at [Time] [Time Zone].
-Only entries submitted after the deadline will be considered.
+Only entries submitted before the deadline will be considered.